dmangame/dmangame/README.md

 belongs to and it will only accept commands from that AI.
 These units have 3
 abilities: moving, shooting and capturing.
 Additionally, every unit is able to see its surroundings and report them back to its AI.
-The units have energy and when that runs to zero, they die.
+The units have energy and when that falls to zero, they die.
 The only way to acquire more units is through buildings.

 ### Buildings ###